jelastic-jps/packages-installer/README.md

 **Note** that if you have several versions of the same package, you need to specify a particular package, e.g. *libcouchbase-2.7.5-1.el7.remi.x86_64*.
 Otherwise, if specifying only *libcouchbase*, all versions of the package will be removed.

-To see a full list of packages with their names, access a container via [SSH](https://docs.jelastic.com/ssh-gate) and run the **_rpm -qa_** command as described in the section above.
+To see a full list of packages and their names, access a container via [SSH](https://docs.jelastic.com/ssh-gate) and run the **_rpm -qa_** command as described in the section above.